Job Vacancies & Work Experience

 Responsible for providing advice and support.
+Running nurse clinics according to demand.
 Reception duties, as detailed in the Veterinary Receptionist Manual.
 Assisting the Vet when required.
 Opening up the premises.
 Till reconciliation, cashing up, stock take.
 Routine cleaning and maintenance.
 Securing the premises at the end of your shift.

 Pathological samples for PTDS are secured with completed paperwork and put into the collection box outside the premises, for collection, before 7pm.

-Will work all sections of the Nurse Job Description under the guidance and supervision of a qualified Veterinary Nurse or Veterinary Surgeon.
+Will work all sections of the Nurse Job Description under the direct guidance and supervision of a Registered Veterinary Nurse or Veterinary Surgeon.